Before users can process orders on the Lightspeed Restaurant app, a sales period must have been started.

 - After starting a sales period, you will be asked if you want to clock in.
 Note that shift managers don't need to clock in to begin a sales period:

-- The first user to access the Order screen after starting a sales period and who has the permissions to do so will be prompted to count a cash float.
+- The first user to access the Register screen after starting a sales period and who has the permissions to do so will be prompted to count a cash float.
 For more information on how to perform this function, see Counting a cash float.
 Note that a cash float count must be activated from the Back Office.

 Closing a sales period